NavneetKanna/navneetkanna.github.io/index.markdown

 layout: home
 ---

-**TL;DR: Want to learn how everything works fundamentally, from machine learning down till transistors.**
+**TL;DR: Want to learn how everything works fundamentally, from machine learning all the way down till transistors.**

 Hello, I'm VS Navneet Kanna, a 23-year-old Software Developer and ML Engineer.
 My interests are machine learning, coding, physics and playing the piano (baroque, claasical and romantic).
 I hold a master's degree in Robotics and AI from the University of Glasgow and I am currently working in a startup.